 Once you have done that lets gets into the actual brewing process.
 The brewing process I am going to take you through is similar to making pour over coffee with a V60 or Chemex and should take about 4 minutes from start to finish.
 So, lets begin:

 - Place a heat resistant container or mug under the Chorreador and hang the pouch in the hole on top.

 - Before you use the fabric filter or pouch, rinse it thoroughly with clean water (no soap please) and drain it.

-- If you don’t have a kettle with a temperature gauge, then just bring water to a boil.
+- Heat the water to between 195 – 205F.
+If you don’t have a kettle with a temperature gauge, then just bring water to a boil and wait 30 seconds.

-- Place the ground coffee beans of your choice in the pouch.
+- Place the ground coffee beans from Cafe Britt or from your local roaster in the pouch.

-- If you like your coffee stronger, just adjust your coffee for water ratio.
-For example, you may want to use a scale to measure out a 15 to 1 ratio.
+* If you like your coffee stronger, just adjust your coffee for water ratio.
+For example, you may want to use a scale to measure out a 13 or 15 to 1 water to coffee ratio

 Cleaning a Chorreador

 Maintaining or cleaning a chorreador is almost as easy as the brewing.
 Just rinse the cloth filter in warm water after each use.
 NEVER use soap to wash the bolsita.
 Instead, gently rinse the device and let it air dry.

 Note: don’t worry if the filter begins to turn brown, this stain is totally natural and to be expected